Symplectic, Poisson, and contact geometry on scattering manifolds: Scattering symplectic geometry

-Every Poisson structure on a manifold induces a foliation by symplectic manifolds.
-The symplectic foliation for a non-degenerate scattering Poisson structure contains the open leaves $M\setminus Z$, locally given by $\left\{x<0\right\}$ and $\left\{x>0\right\}$.
+{\bf Symplectic foliations.} Every Poisson structure on a manifold induces a foliation by symplectic manifolds.
+The symplectic foliation for a non-degenerate scattering Poisson structure contains the open leaves $M\setminus Z$, locally given by $\left\{x<0\right\}$ and $\left\{x>0\right\}$ as depicted in Figure \ref{fig:ScFol}.
 The individual points of the hyperplane $Z$ are zero dimensional symplectic leaves.